albertiaedev/flutter-widgets/README.md

-# flutter-widgets
+# WIDGETS USING FLUTTER FRAMEWORK

-This repository contains Flutter widgets.
+This repository stores a selected list of very useful widgets for mobile app development using Flutter (Dart's framework for mobile develoment).